 RavictiThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to glycerol phenylbutyrate.
-Do not give this medicine to a child younger than 2 months old.

 How to Use This Medicine: